leatama19/First-Repo/Week-10/README.md

 # Week-10 Task

-This sketch is inspired by halo halo, a filipino dessert made of colourful ingredients mixed in a bowl.
+Since I am half filipino, this sketch is inspired by halo halo, a filipino dessert made of colourful ingredients mixed in a bowl.
 The particles represent the different bits inside of the halo halo.

 Each particles uses three vectors:
 - location